Should I buy a New or Used Bass Boat? Comparison Guide.

 1. Save Money by Purchasing a Used Bass Boat

-The most obvious benefit of buying a used bass boat vs. a new one is the tremendous savings that can be had by purchasing used.
+The most obvious benefit of buying a used bass boat vs. a new one is the tremendous savings of purchasing a used one.

 2. Used boats have already Depreciated Significantly.

-As mentioned in the new bass section, new boats suffer immediate loss in value upon purchase and it’s simply unavoidable.
-On the flip side, used boats have already taken their depreciation hit so you’re usually purchasing closer to the true value.
+As mentioned in the new bass section, new boats suffer immediate loss in value upon purchase, and it’s simply unavoidable.
+Conversely, used boats have already taken their depreciation hit, so you usually purchase closer to the actual value.
 If you had to turn around and sell a used boat, you would likely be able to sell for close to what you paid.
-Not true with a new boat.
+That is not true with a new boat.

 3. KISS.
-Used Boats Have Less Frills to Break.
+Used Boats Have Fewer Frills to Break.

-Keep it simple and straightforward is a principle that can apply to your boat motor and help you avoid costly repairs.
+Keeping it simple is a principle that can apply to your boat motor and help you avoid costly repairs.

 Outboard motor technology has evolved and continues to improve at a rapid pace.
-Older motors are known to be a bit simpler and less sophisticated which some assume is a downside.
-However, with simplicity, comes less opportunity to break down.
-Less moving parts, fewer computer chips, and other high tech gizmos may mean fewer things to break.
+Older motors are known to be a bit simpler and less sophisticated, which some assume is a downside.
+However, with simplicity comes less opportunity to break down.
+In addition, fewer moving parts, computer chips, and other high-tech gizmos may mean fewer things to break.

 4. Get Bang for the Buck with a Used Boat

-Purchasing a used boat affords you the opportunity to get more out of your money.
+Purchasing a used boat allows you to get more out of your money.
 Looking for better electronics, newer shallow water anchors, or other upgrades but can’t afford them?
-One solution may be to buy an older boat that is still in great condition to free up money for some of the accessories that you feel are important.
+One solution may be to buy an older boat that is still in excellent condition to free up money for some of the accessories that you feel are important.

 5. Opportunity to Buy into Equity with a Used Boat

-When buying a new boat, there is virtually zero chance that you’d be able to buy a bass boat under value meaning you are likely buying into negative equity right away.
+When buying a new boat, there is virtually zero chance you’d be able to buy a bass boat undervalued, meaning you are likely buying into negative equity immediately.

 6. No Used Boat Warranty.
 WAIT!

 One of the drawbacks of buying a used bass boat is the lack of warranty reassurance.
 As we’re all aware, boats break down.
-Used boats don’t normally come with a warranty but there are some exceptions.
+Used boats don’t usually have a warranty, but some exceptions exist.
 If you’re dealing with a later model boat, be sure to ask the seller if there is a warranty that transfers over.

-If sellers have ever had significant work done on the outboard, those specific component warranties may transfer over.
-For example, I recently purchased a new lower unit for my boat that came with a warranty that is transferrable to the new owner.
+If sellers have ever done significant work on the outboard, those specific component warranties may transfer over.
+For example, I recently purchased a new lower unit for my boat with a warranty transferrable to the new owner.

-Also, there are aftermarket warranty options (in actuality, service contracts) that may be an option for your used boat, especially when purchasing from a dealer.
+Also, aftermarket warranty options (in actuality, service contracts) may be an option for your used boat, especially when purchasing from a dealer.
 Be sure to check on details for adding warranties at the time of purchase.

 7. Uncertainty when Buying a Used Bass Boat

-Used boats carry with them quite a bit of uncertain history of maintenance, repairs, accidents, and mechanical failures.
-Sellers may have some paperwork but seem to never have it all.
+Used boats carry a bit of uncertain history of maintenance, repairs, accidents, and mechanical failures.
+Sellers may have some paperwork but seem never to have it all.

 8. Used Boats Provide a Cushion